 I wrote a thing.
 It started with one scribbled sentence in the middle of the night, continued by the session in the defunct village in the forest and ended at my place.
 I chose English language for once simply because I wanted to try to write something in English.
 After few sleepless nights I can’t English anymore from all that staring into the papers, monitor, googling and researching all kinds of stuff.
 Once I recover some willpower and ideas I might continue.

 The story takes place in old London, following fates of my two heroes from the episodes I wrote in Czech language.
-The title is partially in Czech to keep episodes altogether. „Dopis“ means „Letter“ and it all started exactly with that back in October 2019 with a story from 19th century.
+It all started with Letter written back in October 2019 with a story from 19th century.
 Is amateurish, contains typos, bad grammar and unclear parts, but my desire is to continue writing because I enjoy it.
 I’m always tinkering and correcting.
 Accept my apologies for any unclear thoughts and bad grammar, though, and enjoy the rest.